-Issue Earnings maximization Cash flow prediction Earnings minimization 1 Average cost with LCM FIFO with LCM FIFO with LCM 2 S.L. amortization Amortize by unit-of-sale Accelerated deprec.
-3 Bldgs: straight line SL or accelerated Accelerated deprec.
-Leases: operating Operating Capital lease Fixtures: straight line SL or accelerated Accelerated deprec.
-4 Defer and amortize Expense Expense 5 New: capitalize and amortize Expense Expense Closed: expense-report below operating earnings Expense-report as operating expense Expense-report as operating expense
+Issue Earnings maximization Cash flow prediction Earnings minimization 1 Average cost 1 with LCM FIFO with LCM FIFO 1 with LCM 2 Capitalize if meets development criteria 2 and S.L. amortization Expense, or if policy to capitalize, then amortize by unit-of-sale Expense or if policy to capitalized then amortize using accelerated deprec.
+3 Straight line depreciation SL or accelerated depreciation Accelerated depreciation 4 Defer and amortize 3 Expense Expense

-With declining inventory costs, FIFO gives higher CGS than average cost.
+1 With declining inventory costs, FIFO gives higher CGS than average cost.
+(If inventory costs rise, average cost gives higher CGS than FIFO).
 LCM is necessary under GAAP.
 LCM is defined as lower of cost and net realizable value.